-We aim to provide disability and health related information to disabled people, older people, family/whanau and others who support the rights of everyone to live good lives in their communities.
+We provide disability and health related information to disabled people, older people, family/whanau and others who support the rights of everyone to live good lives in their communities.

 The Centre was created by Taranaki people for Taranaki people.
 All of our activities are underpinned by our values of: